syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Associations.md

 # Statistics for Associations

-In the previous section, you have learnt to explore methods for visualizing the association between two variables.
-In this section, you can learn to provide the complement to those analyses by discussing statistical procedures for describing bivariate associations.
+In the previous section, you have learn to explore methods for visualizing the association between two variables.
+In this section, you can learn to provide the complement to those analyzes by discussing statistical procedures for describing bivariate associations.
 This chapter includes some of the most familiar inferential statistics: correlation, regression, t-tests for two samples and paired observations, the one-factor analysis of variance, tests to compare multiple proportions, and the chi-squared test for independence.

 ## Correlations